Pulsed homodyne Gaussian quantum tomography with low detection efficiency: Homodyne Detection

-In BHD the \emph{signal}, i. e. the field under investigation, is mixed with a strong coherent reference field, the local oscillator (\emph{LO}), by a $50/50$ beam splitter.
+In standard single-mode homodyne detection, the photon state under investigation, the \emph{signal}, is mixed with a strong coherent reference state, the local oscillator (\emph{LO}), by a $50/50$ beam splitter.
 The outputs are collected by two photodiodes and the difference photocurrent (homodyne photocurrent) is measured.
-It can be proven that, when the \emph{LO} is significantly more intense than the \emph{signal}, the homodyne photocurrent is proportional to the \emph{signal} field quadrature \cite{gauss}.
-Given $\hat{a}$ and $\hat{a}^{\dagger}$ the field operators associated with the optical mode of the \emph{signal}, the quadrature operator is defined as:
+It can be proven that, when the \emph{LO} is significantly more intense than the \emph{signal}, the homodyne photocurrent is proportional to the \emph{signal} quadrature \cite{Ferraro}.
+Denoting by $\hat{a}$ and $\hat{a}^{\dagger}$ the single mode annihilation and creation operators associated with the \emph{signal}, the quadrature operator is defined as,

 where $\Phi$ is the relative phase between the \emph{signal} and the \emph{LO}.
-The continuum set of quadratures with $\Phi \in [0, 2\pi]$ constitutes a quorum characterizing the \emph{signal} mode.
-Noteworthy the concept of light mode, usually associated with a monochromatic field, needs to be generalized for pulsed light.
-A thorough theoretical treatment for BHD in pulsed regime is presented herewith in the Methods section.\\ The opto-mechanical scheme of our experimental apparatus is shown in Fig. \ref{Fig1}.
+The continuum set of quadratures with $\Phi \in [0, 2\pi]$ provides a complete characterization of the \emph{signal} state.